 Can the Yankees Continue to win with Injuries still Piling up?

-As of the writing of this article the Yankees (57-29) are 8.5 games up in the division on Tampa Bay and 3 games ahead of the Twins and Astros in the American League.
+As of the writing of this article at 2019 mid season, the Yankees (57-29) are 8.5 games up in the division on Tampa Bay and 3 games ahead of the Twins and Astros in the MLB American League.
 While this might not be all that surprising given the Yankees winning tradition and stacked lineup, they have been struck by the injury bug harder than anyone else in the league this year.
 Currently there are 9 Yankees on the IL with Luke Voigt the latest Vitim after suffering an ab strain in London.
-The other IL members are
+The other IL members are:

 Miguel Andújar Out for season

 Jacoby Ellsbury, Return TBD (has not played since Nov 2017)

 Troy Tulowitzki, Return TBD

 As bad as that all looks it really only tells half the story.
 See Didi Gregorius, Aaron Judge, Jonathan Loaisiga, Gary Sanchez, Clint Frazier, James Paxton, CC Sabathia, Aaron Hicks, and Luke Voit have also all spend time on the IL this season.
 So pretty much every impact player aside from Brett Gardner and Aroldis Chapman has taken at least a 10-day break from the active roster in 2019.